XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/technical.md

 >The tutorial froze.
 What should I do?

 Eh, it happens.
 Consensus is just skip it.
 Apparently it bricks on devices wider than 16:9 landscape mode.

+...Is what I would say, but client updates might have fixed it already.
+Haven't checked.

 >I got an "Illegal Action Detected" warning.
 What happened?